kubernetes-sigs/pspmigrator/README.md

 - Detect if PSP object is potentially mutating Pods
 - Detect if a Pod is being mutated by a PSP object

+Disclaimer: Migrating to PSA might cause new pods to no longer be allowed to run.
+So make sure you do test this out before applying PodSecurity Standards on your namespaces.

+Status: Work in progress, usable for testing purposes

 ## Installation

 ```